Mentorship Leadership

 “Black employees were asked to spotlight their star achievements and contribution to the business”

 The first week of this year’s Black History Month celebrations was an introduction to create awareness involving all employees including senior management.
-People at all levels were invited to tell the DEI Council about their Black hero and information was then shared across the company.
+People at all levels were invited to talk about their Black hero and information was then shared across the company.

 The list was fascinating and extensive.
 It featured former US President Barack Obama, lawyer and women’s rights speaker Michelle Obama, civil rights activist Rosa Parks, and the writer of Why I’m No Longer Talking to White People About Race, Reni Eddo-Lodge